Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Tests of Lepton Flavor Universality

 Table~\ref{tab:ls_tag_errors} summarizes the relative systematic and statistical uncertainties on $\RD$ and $\RDs$.
 The limited size of the simulated sample, used to define the fit templates and to train the multivariate selection, results in the dominant systematic uncertainty.
-Uncertainties from lepton efficiencies and fake rates cancel only to some extent in the measured ratios because of the large differences in the momentum spectra of signal and normalization decays.
+Uncertainties from lepton efficiencies and fake rates cancel to only a certain extent in the measured ratios because of the large differences in the momentum spectra of the signal and normalization decays.
 This leads to a sizeable uncertainty of the efficiency ratios $\epsilon_\text{sig}/\epsilon_\text{norm}$.
 Uncertainties from the \BDsslnu background are less dominant.